CreativeRusBear/ping-pong/README.md

 I will describe each of this approaches in details:

-1. Click on [this link](https://corocoto.github.io/ping-pong/) or copy url `https://corocoto.github.io/ping-pong/` and paste it in the search field in the browser
+1. Click on [this link](https://corocoto.github.io/ping-pong/) or copy url `https://corocoto.github.io/ping-pong/` and paste it into the search field in the browser
-2. You should to click on installation button (you can see it on the right side of search field), if you want to install it as a native application:
+2. If you want to install application as native, you should to click on installation button (you can see it on the right side of search field):

 ![installation button](https://user-images.githubusercontent.com/37180024/111022601-b2c57800-83e4-11eb-81ea-1dcd86a7e21c.png)